Do1e

 pop init

-This will generate the following pyproject.toml file:
+You will get the following pyproject.toml file:

 [tool.poetry]